-As well as being a cosy retreat to get some well needed rest, Narendra Bhawn also have one of the most spectacular pools on the strip.
+As well as being a cosy retreat to get some well-needed rest, Narendra Bhawn also has one of the most spectacular pools on the strip.
 It’s located on their highest floor and you can see the whole city from up there.

 They also have a spa where you can treat yourself to some pampering or they can organise some incredible experiences for you while you’re here.
 They do sundowners at the pastures, private dinner events, journeys into the desert and much more.

 I was also obsessed with the food here at their signature restaurant Pearls & Chiffon (P&C).
 They had an international menu and both the local and international dishes were mouth-watering.
 I’m already dreaming of going back!

 The old town of Bikaner is easy to access on foot, so if you’re located in and around the walled city you can reach attractions in less than a few kilometres.

 But, to access the new city, Karni Mata temple, or the Royal Cenotaphs, you will need a means of transport to get around.

 Unfortunately, there are no Uber or Ola cabs in Bikaner just yet.
 But, there are plenty of rickshaws in Bikaner for short journeys.

 However, if you are planning to visit a couple of attractions or places outside the city, I would hire a car for the day to make travelling around a lot easier.